oswaldsql/SweetMock/doc/Examples/GeneralSetupAndInitialization.md

 Assert.Equal("MethodDemoClass", actualException.InstanceName);
 ```

+ > [!NOTE]
+ > Please note that the `NotExplicitlyMockedException` exception should not be caught as shown in the example.

 ## Mocking multiple values using fluent notation

 When configuring a mock, multiple methods and parameters can be configured using fluent notation.